Case Manager/Advocate (Temporary) (Seattle)

-The Parent-Child Assistance Program (PCAP), part of the UW Alcohol & Drug Abuse Institute (ADAI) currently has an outstanding opportunity for a Case Manager / Advocate at 92.5% FTE.
+The Parent-Child Assistance Program (PCAP), part of the UW Alcohol & Drug Abuse Institute (ADAI) , is an intervention for high-risk women and their families.
+We have an outstanding temporary opportunity for a Case Manager / Advocate, 37 hours per week.
 This individual will be responsible for providing direct outreach, home visitation case management, and advocacy services to high-risk mothers who have used alcohol and/or drugs heavily during pregnancy, and to their children, partners, and extended families when needed.
 This position reports directly to the Seattle PCAP Clinical Director.

 Center for the Study of Health Risk Behaviors